Jim Talent: Minimum wage

 Talent did take a position on the ballot-initiative in Missouri, called Proposition B, that would raise the minimum wage in the state to $6.50 per hour, or to the level of the federal minimum wage if that is higher, with subsequent adjustments for inflation.
 He said he believed it was a state issue, but stated he supports minimum wage increases if they are coupled with tax breaks for small businesses.
 Talent believed that increasing the minimum wage could reduce the number of jobs by raising the cost of doing business.

 Abortion

 Talent supported a ban on abortions, with exceptions for rape, incest, and the life of the mother.

 Bioterrorism

 Talent has been outspoken about what he sees as the nation's vulnerability to a growing bioterrorism threat.
-He is Vice Chair of the bipartisan Commission on the Prevention of WMD proliferation and terrorism, which has concluded that, unless action is taken, a biological attack within the United States is increasingly likely and will become a probability by 2013.
-Together with former Senator Bob Graham, Chairman of the Commission, he has criticized the federal government's readiness to deal with major public health crisis'.
+He was Vice Chair of the bipartisan Commission on the Prevention of WMD proliferation and terrorism, which concluded that, unless action is taken, a biological attack within the United States is increasingly likely and will become a probability by 2013.
+Together with former Senator Bob Graham, Chairman of the commission, he has criticized the federal government's readiness to deal with major public health crisis'.
 On January 4, 2010, the two senators published an op-ed in the Washington Post, arguing that an unsatisfactory response to the 2009 flu pandemic shows the need for better medical emergency plans.